 A Los Angeles LocalBitcoins seller who plead guilty to running an unregistered money transmission business and laundering drug money for bitcoins has been sentenced to a- year-plus-one-day’s imprisonment.

-In addition to completing three years’ probation and paying a fine of $20 000, Theresa Tetley, a former stockbroker and real estate investor, will also forfeit 40 bitcoins, $292 264 dollars in cash and, “25 assorted gold bars that were the proceeds of her illegal activity,” a Monday release from the US Attorney’s Office states.
+In addition to completing three years’ probation and paying a fine of $20 000, former stockbroker and real estate investor Theresa Tetley will also forfeit 40 bitcoins, $292 264 dollars in cash and, “25 assorted gold bars that were the proceeds of her illegal activity,” a Monday release from the US Attorney’s Office states.

-Tetley is the first LocalBitcoins seller to be charged with illegal money transmission and laundering in California, and was accused of repeatedly turning a blind eye to intimations made undercover officers in sting operations that the bitcoins she traded were linked to the sale of drugs.
+Tetley is the first LocalBitcoins seller to be charged with illegal money transmission and laundering in California.
+Undercover officers say Tetley repeatedly turned a blind eye to intimations they made during sting operations that the bitcoins she was trading were linked to the sale of drugs.

 Records show that, for almost five years leading up her arrest in the Fall of 2017, Tetley was a prolific bitcoins trader at LocalBitcoins, an online escrow service that loosely connects independent buyers and sellers of bitcoins.